BonfaceKilz/BonfaceKilz/content/post/2017-04-25-avr-bitwise-operation-in-c.md

 The other bitwise operator commonly used is the `<<` or shift-left operator.
 Let's look at some use cases for the bitwise operators.

-Let's say I to set I had an output pin called LED6 initialised to.
+Let's say I had an output pin called LED6 initialised to 0.
 To set(make the bit a 1) and then store the result back into LED6, I would do:

 ```
 LED6 |= 0x01;